Why GLP-1 weight loss platforms struggle to scale without behavioural support

 How much does the surrounding support actually matter?

-The question is about lifestyle support.
-Coaching, behaviour change programmes, digital wellbeing tools.
-The argument goes: the medication works, patients are losing weight, so why invest heavily in lifestyle support now?
+The medication clearly works.
+That is why demand exists.
+But everything around it adds complexity, more teams, more systems, more cost.
+The argument goes: patients are losing weight, so why invest heavily in lifestyle support now?
 Focus on medication adherence and side effect management first.
-Deal with the lifestyle piece later, perhaps when patients start tapering or transitioning off the drug.
+Deal with the lifestyle piece later, perhaps when patients start tapering or coming off the drug.

-It is a reasonable question.
-And in the short term, the numbers can seem to support it.
+It is a reasonable question, and in the short term the numbers can seem to support it.

 The question is not whether to offer lifestyle support.
 It is when and how to deliver it without overwhelming patients or services.

 The real issue is rarely information.
+It is uncertainty.

-And the data backs this up.
+What we found, working across several of these services, is that many of those moments are predictable.
+They sit at specific points in the treatment journey: anxiety around the first medication dose, plateau periods, side effect spikes.
+They are not random.
 Across the services we have analysed, a significant proportion of inbound support contacts, in some cases over a third, relate to situations that proactive, well timed communication could have addressed before the patient ever needed to reach out.

 This is the work we do at Sacher AI.
-We sit at the intersection of behavioural science, applied research, and AI safety, helping health and weight management platforms build AI that is not just technically sound, but behaviourally safe and clinically trustworthy.
+We sit at the intersection of behavioural science, applied research, and clinical AI safety, helping health and weight management platforms build AI that is not just technically sound, but behaviourally safe and clinically trustworthy.
+Designing systems that adapt and respond in the right way at the right moment, from starting treatment through to long term maintenance, is where most of the real work sits.

 Related blog updates